ninasproule/madlibs_bot/README.md

 - **Play MadLibs**: Choose from available templates or get a random one
 - **Create Custom Templates**: Make your own MadLib stories for others to enjoy
-- **Template Management**: Browse all available MadLibs with paginated lists
+- **Template Management**: Browse all available MadLibs with paged lists
 - **Interactive Gameplay**: Bot guides players through each word prompt
 - **Persistent Storage**: All custom templates are saved and persist between bot restarts
 - **User-Friendly Interface**: Rich Discord embeds for better user experience